muness/muness.github.io/_drafts/outcomes-over-output-book-summary.md

   - **Average Session Duration**: Any noticeable change in the average time spent on the platform post-implementation can provide immediate feedback on the feature's impact.
   - **User Feedback**: Collecting user feedback on the new feature can provide early insights into its acceptance and effectiveness.

-By identifying such leading indicators, the team can monitor the feature.
-This allows for a more iterative approach to evaluation, where data on user engagement and session duration can be analyzed in days not weeks.
-If the leading indicators show unfavorable trends, the team can quickly adjust or abort the initiative without having to wait for the long-term outcome of monthly active user growth.
+By identifying leading indicators, teams can monitor features in a more iterative evaluation approach.
+This enables quicker adjustments based on data-driven insights, ensuring that efforts remain aligned with delivering value, both in the short-term and long-term.

+### From Feature-Centric to Outcome-Driven Planning

 Through these insights, Seiden propels the idea of moving away from a feature-centric planning to a more holistic, outcome-driven planning, ensuring that the work done is aligned with the value it's intended to deliver.
 He reflects on the challenge of prioritization in a feature-based planning model, "the feature-based way of planning work had made it hard to prioritize work.
 This is a basic problem of output-based planning.
 How can you figure out what features are important if you aren’t sure which features will deliver value?"